AuroraHosts/eBPF-Research/README.md

 ## How can we benefit from eBPF?

 We can use eBPF to mitigate attacks against our own servers.
 This would be done through one of eBPF's program types, XDP.
 E**X**press **D**ata **P**ath (XDP) is simple and easy to use when it comes to packet handling and mitigation.
-An XDP program would run on a network interface and run itself on each incoming packet to that interface.
+An XDP program would run on a network interface and get called on each incoming packet to that interface.
 The program would look for abnormalities in packets to drop those packets.

 We can specifically benefit from XDP with application filters.
 Application filters are commonly XDP programs that are built around a specific application.
-An 'application' in this case just represents any targeted program that would be running on a server, it can be a game, a database, a website or anything else.
-The goal of these application filters are to only pass through legitimate traffic while preventing all other traffic.
+An 'application' in this case just represents any targeted program that would be running on a server, it can be a game, a database, a webserver or any other public facing service.
+The goal of these application filters are to only pass through legitimate traffic while preventing any malicious traffic.
 This kind of filtering has proven to be more effective than general purpose filtering but can only protect against a single type of service.
-Companies like Path.net are renown for their application filtering.

 ### An example of how an application filter can work

-Let's say we're trying to protect a FiveM server from DDoS attacks.
-Now FiveM runs on port 30120 by default so we already know that 30120 will be the port used for filtering in our application filter.
-Next we know that FiveM runs on both the TCP and UDP protocols so we can allow those 2 while blocking all other IP based protocols.
+Let's say we're trying to protect a webserver server from DDoS attacks.
+Now say our webserver runs on port 8080 so we already know that 8080 will be the port used for filtering in our application filter.
+Next we know that a webserver uses only the TCP protocol, so we can allow only TCP traffic to pass through while blocking all other IP based protocols.
 This is just the basic information, however when working on application filtering there are much more nuanced quirks to an application.
 For example we would also need to look into the following:

-* How the application uses it's protocols (I.e, FiveM uses UDP for in-game data and TCP for initializing connections and downloading server resources).
+* How the application uses it's protocols (I.e, a multiplayer game might use UDP for in-game data and TCP for initializing connections and downloading resources).
 * How each packet is formed and structured.
 * Looking into if the application uses other application layer protocols (such as HTTP) and filtering those as necessary.
 * Rate limiting based on the application.